 0 NHL games played

 If Vasili Podkolzin reaches his potential, he will definitely be moved up on this list.
 Until then, he will remain behind all the players that have already made an impact in the NHL.
 Teams were scared away from him because of the “Russian factor”, but Benning took a risk that I believe will ultimately pay off in the end.
-He is nearing the end of his two-year KHL commitment with SKA St. Petersburg and is finally poised to make his debut in the NHL.
+He is finally at the end of his two-year KHL commitment with SKA St. Petersburg and is poised to make his debut in the NHL as soon as the 2021-22 season.
 This is an exciting development, as he has all the tools to become a very effective power forward with the Canucks.

 Podkolzin’s in-your-face game and impressive speed and puck skills should be a welcome sight alongside the finesse game Elias Pettersson provides.
 After his slow start in the KHL, there were legitimate concerns about the way his development was going, but once he started to produce, those concerns quickly faded away.
 He ended the season with his first two goals and was a force in the playoffs before the COVID-19 pandemic shut everything down.
-If he can continue that momentum next season, the Canucks will have a forward that could potentially step right into a top-six role and be an impact player.
+He then continued to produce in his final season in the KHL, where he posted five goals and 11 points in 35 games.
+Then, came the playoffs where he shone to the tune of six goals and 11 points.

 5. Jared McCann (2014, 24th overall)